h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

    previously trained model.
 Use this option to build a new model as a continuation of a previously generated model.

+-  `keep_cross_validation_models <algo-params/keep_cross_validation_models.html>`__: Specify whether to keep the cross-validated models.
+Keeping cross-validation models may consume significantly more memory in the H2O cluster.
+This option defaults to TRUE.

 -  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Enable this option to keep the
    cross-validation predictions.